Awguhst/PolyPredictGNN/README.md

 ## Motivation

 The ability to predict polymer properties and solubility is crucial for material design in various industries, including **packaging**, **electronics**, and **aerospace**.
 Traditional experimental methods are often resource intensive and time consuming.
-This framework offers a **data-driven, scalable alternative**, providing real-time predictions for:
+This app offers a **data-driven, scalable alternative**, providing real-time predictions for:

 - **Thermal Properties**: Glass Transition Temperature (Tg) and Melting Temperature (Tm).
 - **Solubility**: Polymer solubility in different solvents, helping with solvent selection for specific applications.

-By harnessing **graph-based deep learning** techniques, this app turns molecular data into valuable predictions helping speed up and simplify material development.

 ---